LeadingIndiaAI/Computer-Vision-for-Wildlife-Conservation/README.md

 This readme describes every step required to train your own custom classifying tiger detectors:
 1. Data Preprocessing
 2. Setting up the working environment
-3. Creating tfrecords and Configuring training
+3. Generate training data and Configuring training
 4. Exporting the inference graph
 5. Evaluating the model
 6. Deploying it on Raspberry Pi